Specialists in Ecologically Rehabilitated Landscapes near Pittsburgh, PA

 ECOLOGICAL LANDSCAPE DESIGN & INSTALLATION

 In addition to having tropical looking palmate leaves and appearance, and uniquely tropical-like fruits, and being a card-carrying member of the pan-tropical Annonaceae plant family, the Pawpaw tree is also the host plant to the Zebra Swallowtail butterfly — yet another Appalachian resident fit for the Pawpaw Cloud Forest moniker.
-Photographs by Betty Hall photography, used with permission.
+Photograph by Betty Hall photography, used with permission.

 We're really going after the expansion of authentic, regional landscapes, which merge seamlessly with outlying natural areas, such that the general public and conservationists alike will experience them and automatically understand them as appropriately fostered natural landscapes, which exist as an extension of our regional ecology — being inherent to a site.
 The difference with our work, is that you're not going to be able to easily determine where our work ends and a pre-existing regional woodland begins.
 You're not going to know if it was planted.
 It's not going to be a designed landscape, per se, it's going to be an extension of the natural landscape, not Design with Nature, but Design by Nature.
 I'm going to use the AI in my own brain to mimic and re-create a fully regional landscape of the present.
 And we're going to do this in a cost-effective manner, which is environmentally sustainable, requiring minimal management, mowing, and energy / water use, and saving clients significant money vs. traditional landscaping, whether we're starting with a new site or converting an existing lawn and garden.
 This is fundamentally different from most landscape architects and/or eco-minded gardeners who produce vaguely naturalistic landscapes featuring native plants, normally at high costs and requiring considerable ongoing maintenance, while paying themselves not as skilled ecological restorationists, but as graphic designers with at best a limited understanding of how to approach ecological restoration authentically, with sensitivity to local ecology, timelines, costs, and how to work with ecological succession over time.